Jason DeLucia: Mixed Martial Arts career

-DeLucia participated as the alternate at UFC 1.
-At UFC 2: No Way Out, DeLucia fought Royce Gracie and lost via armbar submission.
+DeLucia returned for UFC 2, now part of the main tournament.
+On the round of 16, he defeated Wing Chun practitioner Scott Baker, defeating him by submission to strikes from a mounted position after 6:41.
+He then met Royce Gracie for a rematch at quarter-finals, where he was defeated by an armbar.
 After DeLucia tapped out, Gracie did not let go of the armbar and the commentator claimed that his elbow had "popped a capsule".
 However, DeLucia denied this in a Sherdog.com forum, saying it was just badly bent.
-DeLucia once suffered a ruptured liver against MMA legend Bas Rutten at Pancrase: Truth 6 on June 25, 1996.